canonical/kernel-docs/docs/how-to/respin.md

 cranky review-master-changes
 ```

-In theory, no changes should be detected by this step.
+Usually, no changes should be detected by this step.

 Next, run `cranky link-tb` with a modified cycle number:
 ```text